 The Howdy Doody show could very well be one of the most celebrated children's television programs of all time.
 Children loved tuning in to watch the freckle-faced marionette character and sing along with his classic theme song.
 The show's popularity allowed it to run for 13 years and impacted the future of children's television in the process.

 Bob Smith first created the character of Howdy Doody during his days on radio shows.
 After making an appearance on NBC's Puppet Playhouse, Howdy Doody's voice was so popular the studio decided to give him his own show so people could see him.
-A puppeteer from Puppet Playhouse, Frank Paris, was hired to make a puppet of Smith's character.
+A puppeteer from Puppet Playhouse, Frank Paris, was hired to make a puppet of Smith's character, while E. Roger Muir shares credit as the show's creator and producer.

 Smith was the host of the show, known as "Buffalo Bob Smith."
-Buffalo Bob and Howdy Doody starred alongside Bob Keeshan, Lew Anderson, and Bobby Nicholson, and would be joined each episode by many of their friends; puppets as well as human characters -- Heidi Doody, Phineas T. Bluster, Princess SummerFallWinterSpring, Flub-a-Dub, Chief Thunderthud, Clarabell the Clown and more.
+Buffalo Bob and Howdy Doody starred alongside Bob Keeshan, Lew Anderson, and Bobby Nicholson, and would be joined each episode by many of their friends; puppets as well as human characters — Heidi Doody, Phineas T. Bluster, Princess SummerFallWinterSpring (first a puppet performed by Rhoda Mann and later a live-action character portrayed by Judy Tyler), Dilly Dally, Flub-a-Dub, Chief Thunderthud, seltzer-squirting Clarabell the Clown and even Gumby.

 Here are 11 things you might not have known about the classic show.